 e.
 Trap the ball against the face of the backboard after it has been released.
 (To be a trapped ball, three elements must exist simultaneously.
 The hand, the ball and the backboard must all occur at the same time.
-A batted ball against the backboard is not a trapped ball.) f.
+A batted ball against the backboard is not a trapped ball.)

+f.
 Touch any live ball from within the playing area that is on its downward flight with an opportunity to score.
 This is considered to be a "field goal attempt" or trying for a goal.

 g.
-Touch the ball at any time with a hand which is through the basket ring. h.Vibrate the rim, net or backboard so as to cause the ball to make an unnatural bounce.
+Touch the ball at any time with a hand which is through the basket ring.

+h.
+Vibrate the rim, net or backboard so as to cause the ball to make an unnatural bounce, or bend or move the rim to an off-center position when the ball is touching the ring or passing through.

 i.
-Touch the rim, net or ball while the ball is in the net preventing it from clearing the basket.
+Touch the rim, net or ball while the ball is in the net, preventing it from clearing the basket.